 Sprinkle the work surface with sugar and set the dough on top.
 Sprinkle more sugar on the dough and roll it out to 8×24 inches at about 1/4 inch thickness.
 Slice the dough into twelve 4×4 inch squares (or three 8×8 inch squares or however you want to do the math).
 Fold the corners of each square in toward the center and set pastry in a ring mold or muffin tin.
 It's okay to squash it in a little.
 [At this point, you can cover the pastries and refrigerate them overnight.
-If you do this, let them come back to room temperature and let rise for an hours before baking.]
-Cover the pastries loosely with plastic wrap and let rise until slightly puffy (about 30-40 minutes).
+If you do this, let them come back to room temperature, fill with berries, fold the corners in, and let rise for an hours before baking.]
+Open the corners up and place a tablespoon of filling in the center of the pastry 4×4 pastries (or four tablespoons in an 8×8 pastry).
+Fold the corners back over the fruit.
+Cover the pastries loosely with plastic wrap and let rise until slightly puffy, about 30-40 minutes.